AlephAlpha/Nekomata/doc/Builtins.md

 Apply a function to each value in a list.

-If the input is a string, apply the function to each character.

 If the input is an number, apply the function to each integer from 0 to the input minus 1.

 If the function takes no argument, return a list of n copies of the result of the function, where n is the length of the input.